-The ancient art of trompe l'oeil has been brought to Malaysia and is now on display at the Trick Art Museum, a recent addition to i-City's range of family entertainment activities in Shah Alam.
+Trick Art Museum brings the ancient art of trompe l'oeil to Malaysia.This attraction is an enjoyable addition to i-City's range of family entertainment activities in Shah Alam.

 Here your eyes play tricks on your mind as two dimensional paintings have been skilfully rendered by artists to make them appear as three dimensional.